US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 US court rules Trump can seek dismissal of hush money caseNovember 22, 2024

-A New York judge on Friday gave Donald Trump permission to seek dismissal of his hush money criminal case after he was found guilty earlier this year.
+A New York judge on Friday gave Donald Trump permission to seek dismissal of his hush money criminal case after he was found guilty on multiple counts regarding payments to porn star Stormy Daniels.

 The 78-year-old Trump was due to be sentenced on November 26, less than a month after his victory in the US presidential election.